Arthios09/LeoRover-SLAM-ROS2/README.md

 $ source /opt/ros/humble/setup.bash
 $ ros2 launch rplidar_ros rplidar_a2m12_launch.py
 ```
-3. In order to get the Laserscan topic to appear correctly, and for the Nav2 SLAM to function, we need to use a series of tf transfoms.
+3. In order to get the Laserscan topic to appear correctly, and for the Nav2 SLAM to function with the ZED camera, we need to use a series of tf transfoms.
 All are necessary for the tf tree to be complete.
 If not working please use rqt.
 ```
 $ source /opt/ros/humble/setup.bash
 $ ros2 run tf2_ros static_transform_publisher 0.1 0 0.02 3.14159 0 0 base_link laser